 - Users who have interacted in Redmine will be created as active accounts in Jira.

 - If you are using External User Management, users cannot be imported.
-Instead, you will receive a list of new users that will need to be created and added prior to the import.
+Instead, you will receive a list of new users that need to be created and added prior to the import.

 - If you exceed your user license, the import will stop and you will be given a list of users that cannot be created.